MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 ### Verify the 2PF adapter is present in device manager

-You can verify that the KDNET PF was added successfully by checking the new NIC adapter has a new bus.dev.fun port on Windows Device manager adapter list.
+You can verify that the KDNET PF was added successfully by checking the new NIC adapter has a new bus.dev.fun port on the Windows Device Manager adapter list.

 This diagram shows three different adapters, with Adapter #2 reserved for use by the kernel debugger.